Eating calcium-rich food is essential for bone health. But not all sources of calcium are equal.

 And it’s easy to see how a cheese sandwich can make a significant contribution to your calcium intake.
 But is eating 16 portions of spinach a day a realistic alternative to a glass of milk?
 Or how about seven sweet potatoes?

 Breakfast cereals aren’t in the table.
 Many are fortified.
 But there is no standard or legal requirement.
 If they’re made with refined wheat flour they definitely will be fortified.
-But that probably makes them a poor choice for all sorts of other nutritional reasons.
+But refined flour makes them a poor choice for all sorts of other nutritional reasons.
 The only answer is to read the label carefully.

 Beans and legumes are high in phytates.
 And that impacts their calcium bioavailability.
 Some are still a reasonable source of calcium.
 But you need to be prepared to eat multiple portions per day.